-In sum, it was clear that Teo proactively arranged for Cheng to be issued a Special Pass.
+In sum, it was clear that Teo proactively helped Cheng receive a Special Pass.
 Teo had no innocent reason to do so, and the only explanation Teo could offer was an illogical, self-serving assertion that Cheng was slated to be an informant for the ICA.
 I found that Teo did so for the sake of gratification, and I found these convictions to be safe.